graphistry/graphistry-cli/docs/configure.md

 To enforce TLS using your own outside load balancer or proxy rather than the built-in Caddy server, we recommend:

 * Setup TLS at your load balancer (ex: AWS ALB) or proxy
+* Ensure http traffic is auto-upgraded (redirected) to https
 * Forward (stripped) http traffic to Graphistry
 * Optionally, in your `Caddyfile`'s [reverse_proxy](https://caddyserver.com/docs/caddyfile/directives/reverse_proxy) section, add [trusted_proxies](https://caddyserver.com/docs/caddyfile/directives/reverse_proxy#trusted_proxies) so your load balancer's `X-Forwarded-{For,Proto,Host}` headers are trusted for propagation to Graphistry